aristovinceselvanathan/TIPS/src/Assignment17-2/Readme.md

 ## Singleton Pattern

 The Singleton pattern is a design pattern that restricts the instantiation of a class to one object and provides a way to access its object.
 This is useful when exactly one object is needed to coordinate actions across the system.
-The Singleton Design Pattern in C# falls under the Creational Pattern Category.
+The Singleton Design Pattern in C# falls under the creational Pattern Category.
 It belongs to the creational pattern category, dealing with object creation and manipulation.

-To implement the Singleton Design Pattern in C#, you need to declare a constructor that should be private and parameterless.
+To implement the Singleton Design Pattern in C#, .
 This is required because it will restrict the class from being instantiated from outside the class.
 It only instantiates from within the class.
-The class should be declared sealed, ensuring it cannot be inherited.
 We must create a private static variable referencing the class’s singleton instance.
-We also need to create a public static property/method that will return the singleton instance of the class.
-This method or property first checks whether an instance of the singleton class is created.
-If the singleton instance is created, it returns that instance; otherwise, it will create an instance and then return it.
+This method or property first checks whether an instance of the singleton class is created and lock the object.If the singleton instance is created, it returns that instance; otherwise, it will create an instance and then return it.

 ## Factory Pattern